This article was updated on January 13, 2022

 When you show up in search results, it makes it easier for users to find your business in their quest for answers (and, hopefully, your solution).
 From there, they can browse your offerings, call you for more information, or choose to follow you on social media.

 These days, search engines aren’t the only place people use to connect with local businesses.
-In fact, depending on your target market, your users may get their recommendations from social media platforms.
+In fact, depending on your target market, your users may get their recommendations from their chosen social media platform.

-- Millennials are Instagram.
+- Millennials are on Instagram.
 68% of users regularly interact with brands.

-- If you’re targeting Gen Z, know that members of this generation are most likely to be found on YouTube (in addition to Snapchat and other platforms).
+- If you’re targeting Gen Z, know that members of this generation are most likely to be found on YouTube (in addition to Snapchat and any other social media platform).
 YouTube is making it easier to create local ads, but you can also reach customers with your own YouTube channel.

 Additionally, digital marketing can make it easy to create personal connections by building customer relationships.
-Follow and engage customers on social media, and get to know other up-and-coming local spots.
+Follow and engage customers on social media, get to know their interests, and what captures their attention.
 Furthermore, your social media account can be a great way to directly solicit feedback on new products and services.

 Consider the following kinds of tools:

-- Use Facebook or Instagram to ask questions and let your customers reply in the comments.
+- Use posts to ask questions and let your customers reply in the comments.
 From there, you can have a direct conversation with them.

-- Use Facebook, Instagram stories, or Twitter’s “poll” feature to take a quick, informal survey (and boost engagement in the process).
+- Lean on “poll” features to take a quick, informal survey (and boost engagement in the process).

-- Repost customers’ stories and posts that feature your products (or you business).
+- Repost customers’ stories and posts that feature your products (or your business).
 These serve as testimonials and can also strengthen your connection with the poster.

 These kinds of personal connections can help to develop brand loyalty and grow your network.

-Have you considered any of the following marketing tactics?
+Have you considered any of the following marketing campaign tactics?

 - A newsletter